 - Participating providers have agreed to write off any amounts in excess of the Table of Allowances.
 Nonparticipating providers are under no such obligation.

 - If EMI Health pays for services from a nonparticipating provider according to the Participating Provider Option of your plan (because of an emergency situation), you may still be responsible for any amount exceeding the Table of Allowances.

-Q: If I have two insurance plans, could I still have out-of-pocket expenses?
+If I have two insurance plans, could I still have out-of-pocket expenses?

-A: You may still need to pay some expenses out-of-pocket.
+Answer: You may still need to pay some expenses out-of-pocket.
 EMI Health will never pay more than we would have paid if we were the primary carrier.

 - The plan deductibles, copayments, and Table of Allowances still apply.
 For example, if the claim is for $100, and the primary carrier paid $80 (leaving a balance of $20), and your EMI Health plan has a $100 deductible, the $20 balance would be applied toward your deductible, but EMI Health would not pay anything toward that claim.
 However, if your EMI Health plan would have paid $80 (with no deductible) as the primary carrier, EMI Health would pay the $20 balance.

 - Coordination rules for high deductible health plans (HDHP) may vary, due to federal regulations.